-This spring at the Serpentine Galleries two groundbreaking exhibitions are taking place: Sondra Perry’s Typhoon coming on, on view until 20 May 2018 and Ian Cheng first solo exhibition at the U.K. until 28 May that comprises two parts: BOB (Bang Of Beliefs) and Emisaries.
+This spring at the Serpentine Galleries, two exhibitions are taking place: Sondra Perry’s Typhoon coming on, on view until 20 May 2018 and Ian Cheng’s first solo exhibition in The U.K. until 28 May that comprises two parts: BOB (Bang Of Beliefs) and Emisaries.

-American artist Ian Cheng transformed the Serpentine Gallery in a retreat for BOB, a new animal form that has been the guest at the Serpentine Galleries for the last two months.
-BOB is leaving, however, from this Tuesday 24 April the Serpentine is home to Emisaries (2015-17), a trilogy of simulations described by Cheng as ‘a video game that plays itself’.
+American artist Ian Cheng transformed the Serpentine Gallery into a retreat for BOB, a new animal form that has been the guest at the Serpentine Galleries for the last two months.
+BOB is leaving; however, from this Tuesday, 24 April, the Serpentine is home to Emisaries (2015-17), a trilogy of simulations described by Cheng as a video game that plays itself.

 Sondra Perry’s Typhoon coming on is on view at the Serpentine Sackler Gallery.
 Perry uses video, computer-based media and performance to explore concepts of digital identity.
 Blackness, black femininity and African American heritage are the central axis of her work.